 When will the surveys take place?

-The school surveys will take place between January and April 2019.
+The school surveys for phase 3 took place between January and April 2019.
 There are no surveys taking place at the moment.

 What happens if my child is off school on the day of the survey?

-Schools will be encouraged to follow up with these pupils to ask them to complete the survey on a different date.
+Schools were encouraged to follow up with these pupils to ask them to complete the survey on a different date.

 Does my child have to take part?